-Rich, creamy kugel for Rosh Hashanah
+Rich, sweet and creamy kugel for Rosh Hashanah

 Similar to a bread pudding held together by a rich, creamy custard, our apple-honey kugel is a perfect dessert for fall, as well as a fine dish for your Rosh Hashanah table.
 The tart apples lend a gentle sweetness and bright flavor complemented by raisins, cinnamon and nutmeg.

 Feel like mixing it up a bit?
 Additional fruits and some toasted nuts would fit right with the rest of the recipe.

 ½ teaspoon ground nutmeg

 16 ounces egg noodles, boiled until just al dente

 Heat the oven to 350 degrees.
 Coat a 9- by 13-inch baking dish with cooking spray.